 Daily practice is the surest way to mastery.
-Start with 5 minutes per day, and gradually increase your practice time.
-A reasonable goal is 20-45 minutes per day.
-Many practices can be part of activities you are already regularly doing, like eating and transportation.
+Start with 10 minutes per day, and gradually increase your practice time.
+A reasonable goal is 45 minutes per day.
+Many practices are superimposed on activities you will complete as a matter of course, like eating and transportation.
 There is no ceiling recommendation for practice time, as ultimately your life becomes the practice.
-After all, your mind is with you wherever you go, and mindful awareness can be as well.
+After all, your mind is with you wherever you go and mindful awareness can be as well.